clarkjdj/pyp-class/unit-2-data-types/lesson-7-count-days/README.md

 Write a function that receives two `date` objects, and returns the amount of days that have past from one date to the other.
-Make sure to check that the second date is greater than the first one.
+The second date should be either greater or equal to the first date passed.
+If the second date is **smaller** than the first one, a `ValueError` should be raised.

 Examples: